goldstack/goldstack-main/README.md

 ## Goldstack - The Very Best Starter Templates 💖

+🚧 This repository has moved to [Goldstack](https://github.com/goldstack/goldstack) 🚧

 Getting started on a new project is fun ... until it isn't.
 Goldstack provides customizable starter templates that help you lift your project off the ground and immediately start working on the important parts.

 ### Goldstack Resources